robenkleene/audio-references/max/max-for-live/max-for-live-design.md

 - The first control would have an origin of `3px`
 - The panel width would be `50px`

+The distance from the start of the last control on the previous panel, to the start of the first control on the next panel:

+`46 + 3 + 3 + 2 = 54`

 ## Black Background Panels

 For visual content, like graphs, use a black background (graphical controls [e.g., like dials] never go on the black background, but number controls, toggles, and pull-down menus do)